Need Help? Give us a call.

-Inventory turnover is the measure of how many times inventory is sold or used in a given time period—usually a year.
-Knowing your inventory turnover is helpful to project how long it takes to sell inventory, when you’re going to need more inventory.
-You can calculate this by dividing the days in the timeframe by the inventory turnover formula—the result is the amount of days it takes to sell the inventory.
+Inventory turnover ratio is the measure of how many times inventory is sold or used in a given time period—usually a year.
+Knowing your inventory turnover is helpful to project how long it takes to sell inventory and when you’re going to need more inventory.
+You can calculate this by dividing the days in the timeframe by the inventory turnover formula—the result is the number of days it takes to sell the inventory.

 If you own a retail small business, you know the importance of proper inventory management.
 Every product you stock and every square foot of your retail space matters to the bottom line of your business.
 At the end of every month, quarter, or fiscal year, the amount of profit or loss shown on your balance sheet reflects the products you chose to offer for sale, the value of those items over cost, and how quickly you were able to move those products through your store and into the hands of your customers.

-Knowing that managing inventory has such a significant impact on any retailer’s long-term success, it’s surprising to note that very few retail small business owners have the right system in place to track the movement of their inventory—known in accounting as inventory turnover.
+Knowing that managing inventory has such a significant impact on any retailer’s long-term success, it’s surprising to note that very few retail small business owners have the right system in place to track the movement of their inventory—known in accounting as the inventory turnover ratio.

-Here’s everything you need to know about inventory turnover, and how you can better manage your inventory as a retail business.
+Here’s everything you need to know about the inventory turnover ratio, and how you can better manage your inventory turnover as a retail business.

-Inventory turnover measures how many times inventory is sold in a given time period.
+The inventory turnover ratio measures how many times inventory is sold in a given time period.

-Of course, this means that in order to calculate your inventory turnover, you’ll first need to determine your cost of goods sold and your average inventory…
+Of course, this means that in order to calculate your inventory turnover ratio, you’ll first need to determine your cost of goods sold and your average inventory.

 Let’s first start with the costs of goods sold (COGS), which are the direct costs associated with producing or purchasing the products sold to a consumer.
 For manufacturers, this includes the costs of materials and labor time required.
-For a retailer who doesn’t make their own products, this’ll simply be the purchase price of products gotten from a wholesaler or manufacturer.
+For a retailer who doesn’t make their own products, this will simply be the purchase price of products obtained from a wholesaler or manufacturer.

 Let’s look at a few different examples of calculations for costs of goods sold that you may find helpful for your inventory turnover ratio:

 Notice that the method of calculating cost of goods sold changes depending on whether your business buys products from a wholesaler or produces its own.
 For the purpose of calculating COGS, it doesn’t matter whether your products are sold to a retailer or directly to the consumer—the cost of goods sold is the same.

 Remember that while your business will have many expenses, not all of those should be included in the cost of goods sold.
-Things like rent for your retail space, labor costs for your sales force, or tools and equipment shouldn’t get included.
+Things like rent for your retail space, labor costs for your sales staff, or tools and equipment should not be included.

 So, to calculate the value of your inventory, you’ll use those same calculations as above—either the purchase price from a wholesaler or materials plus labor if you’re making your own products—and apply them to the inventory that you’re holding in-house at a given point in time.